kkdg/dexs-pm-system/readme.txt

 == Description ==

 Hello and Welcome!
+Thanks for 410 Downloads.
+We <3 you.

-= Attention: Release Candidate =
+= Stable Version =

-The (Pit) Dexs PM System is at this moment a RC (Release Candidate) Version, so we have testet the system on WordPress 3.4 and also on the current Version 3.5.2.
-But there can be still a few bugs inside the code.
-We ask you to report all bugs immediatelyn then only in this way, we can improve and debug our PM system for you.
-Thank You :3
+According to relevant tests should this version be bug-free.
+The PHP Parser Error could be fixed and otherwise we (and you) could find any other Fatal Errors.
+But if you find still errors, please report it here (in the support forum) or over another contact option below!
+Thank you! :3

 = What is the Dexs PM System? =

 A extended Private Message System for your WordPress Community, that can be used on the back-End and also on the front-End.
 With an PM Widget, an eMail Notification System, a Toolbar Interface, maaaany Settings and many more features.

-We want to expand this plugin with more and more features and options, so we have already ideas for the next version and some of them are of you.
+We want to expand this plugin with more and more features and options, so we have already ideas for the next version and some of them are from you.
 So if you have any ideas or suggestions for improvement then please write us and we will maybe integrate your features and idea in one of the following versions.

-Thanks for your support and for 360 Downloads and 2 x 5-stars <3.
+Thanks for your support and for 410 Downloads and 2 x 5-stars <3.

 = Support =